-Grip strength and forearm development becomes a major problem as you start to become an advanced lifter and your grip strength can’t keep up with the progress of other muscle groups.
+Grip strength and forearm development become a major problem as you start to become an advanced lifter and your grip strength can’t keep up with the progress of other muscle groups.
 Many guys have to use wrist straps and other devices during heavy exercises such as the barbell row and deadlift because they can’t hold the weight.

 Besides holding you back on these specific compound exercises, having weak grip strength will slow down your progress during chest workouts, shoulder workouts, and arm workouts.

 Another negative to weakly developed forearms is that it will stunt your arm development.
-If you have muscular and vascular forearms your biceps will automatically appear larger and it will give off the illusion that your arms are bigger than they really are.
+If you have muscular and vascular forearms, your biceps will automatically appear larger, and it will give off the illusion that your arms are bigger than they really are.